Tesla Semi

-The Tesla Semi is a battery electric Class 8 semi-truck by Tesla, Inc. The truck is powered by three motors, and is claimed by Tesla to have approximately three times the power of a typical diesel semi truck, a range of 500 mile, and operate at an energy use of less than 2 kWh/mile.
+The Tesla Semi is a battery electric semi-trailer truck built by Tesla, Inc. since 2022.
+The truck is powered by three motors, and according to Tesla has approximately three times the power of a typical diesel semi truck, a range of 500 mile, and can operate at an energy use of less than 2 kWh/mile.

 Two concept vehicles were unveiled in November 2017.
-Production was originally planned to begin as early as 2019, with Tesla projecting manufacture of as many as 100,000 trucks per year by 2022.
-Production began in October 2022, and initial deliveries were made to PepsiCo on December 1, 2022.
+Tesla CEO Elon Musk originally stated that production would begin in 2019.
+Production began in October 2022, several years behind schedule, and initial deliveries were made to PepsiCo on December 1, 2022.
+However, production then stalled.

+Volume production of the Semi is planned to begin by March 2026.
+Once complete, the manufacturing facility, located adjacent to the existing Giga Nevada facility, is planned to produce 50,000 Semi trucks annually.
+The volume production Semi is expected by Tesla to weigh the same as a comparable diesel truck.